ceph/ceph/doc/mgr/deepsea.rst

 Requirements
 ------------

-- A salt-master node with a sufficiently recent version of DeepSea installed, and the salt-api service running. (**TODO: update once https://github.com/SUSE/DeepSea/pull/1455 is in a release**)
+- A salt-master node with DeepSea 0.9.9 or later installed, and the salt-api service running.
 - Ideally, several salt-minion nodes against which at least DeepSea's stages 0 through 2 have been run (this is the minimum required for the orchestrator's inventory and status functions to return interesting information).